lunarwriter/IFE-MS-2/README.md

 ## Known Bugs

-* In the Contact form, when the user picks a country code for their mobile phone number, the country name does not reduce in size when viewed on mobile devices.
+* In the game when a user starts the game, the timer does not start for the first click.
+It will start on the second click.
-The validation check mark will appear right over the name of the country, making it slightly less legible.
+* When a user finished the game, if the user clicks on the cards, the moves counter will keep counting until the user has clicked on the restart button.

 <br>

 ## Fixed Bugs

-* When the Contact Us button in the Contact form is submitted, the user would be directed to the Contact page once again.
-This is fixed and the user will now be directed to a page with a feedback message.
+* When opening the link for the game, the background for the body would not load and the user would have a white background.
+This is fixed now and the user will see a background with brown and yellow hues.
-* The input field for the Mobile phone number in the Contact form had two separate fields, one for selecting country dialling code and one for entering the digits.
-This has been fixed and they are now merged into one field where the user can choose their country code and enter their phone digits.

 <br>